Robotics Interoperability: The Solution to Communication Issues in Diverse Robot Fleets

 The fact that interoperability is an absolute necessity for multi-diverse systems to operate, makes it one of the most important aspects of today’s IT world.
 In fact, we can see many companies in warehousing and manufacturing starting to implement ERP technologies that help them automate their operational processes via a single system.

 Are you looking for ways to automate your warehouse but you do not really know where to start?
-In that case, I would highly recommend you to give the second part of our robot guide series a read!
+In that case, I would highly recommend you to give the second part of our robot guide series a read:

 Robotics 102: A Complete Guide to Warehouse Automation